dankamongmen/notcurses/README.md

 // are composed into foreground and background gradients.
 To do a vertical
 // gradient, 'ul' ought equal 'ur' and 'll' ought equal 'lr'.
 To do a
 // horizontal gradient, 'ul' ought equal 'll' and 'ur' ought equal 'ul'.
 To
-// color everything the same, all four channels should be equivalent. int ncplane_gradient(struct ncplane* n, const char* egc, uint32_t attrword,
+// color everything the same, all four channels should be equivalent.
+The
+// resulting alpha values are equal to incoming alpha values.
+Returns the
+// number of cells filled on success, or -1 on failure. int ncplane_gradient(struct ncplane* n, const char* egc, uint32_t attrword,
                      uint64_t ul, uint64_t ur, uint64_t ll, uint64_t lr,
                      int ystop, int xstop);